conan-io/conan-io.github.io/_posts/2021-09-15-Conan-XRay-Integration.markdown

 ---
 layout: post
 comments: false
-title: "Safer C/C++ builds using Conan's XRay integration in Artifactory"
+title: "Safer C/C++ builds using Conan's Xray integration in Artifactory"
-meta_title: "Safer C/C++ builds using Conan's XRay integration in Artifactory"
+meta_title: "Safer C/C++ builds using Conan's Xray integration in Artifactory"
-meta_description: "Using Conan's XRay integration in Artifactory you can make your C and C++ builds more secure"
+meta_description: "Using Conan's Xray integration in Artifactory you can make your C and C++ builds more secure"
 ---

 Xray is a DevSecOps tool that works together with Artifactory to check potential security issues